Clan Ramsay International

-Wayne Ramsey Premo Colorado State Commissioner
+Wayne Ramsey Premo

 Assumed the state commissioner role in 2013 after Danny Ramsey led the clan in Colorado for many years.
 Wayne had become involved with Ramsey family history on the heels of his grandfather Carl Wayne Ramsey of Lincolnton, then Durham, and later Hillsborough, North Carolina, his uncle Robert Wayne Ramsey, the history professor, and aunt Barbara "Bo" Ramsey (Robbins), co-conspirator of the facts.
 Current research with other Ramsey descendants centers on establishing the family line from North Carolina back to Pennsylvania, then probably Ireland, and finally Scotland.
 Presently, individual Colorado Ramsay / Ramsey family histories are being researched and compiled into a coherent Colorado Clan Ramsay database that attempts to link them to the earliest Ramsay / Ramsey lines in both America and Europe.
-Wayne is a research geologist for the US Geological Survey in Lakewood.
+Wayne is a retired research geologist (emeritus) for the US Geological Survey in Lakewood.

 Virginia "Ginny" Premo Asst commissioner